-Religious affiliation belief seems to be another factor that influences addictive behavioral patterns.
-Research indicates that religion is often seen as a buffer or barrier against risk behavior and substance and behavioral addictions (see Connery & Devido, 2020; Grubbs & Grant, 2020).
-Religious adolescents and adults are less likely to experience substance addictions (Acheampong, Lasopa, Striley, & Cottler, 2016; Grim & Grim, 2019; Miller, Davies, & Greenwald, 2000).
-In some aspects of life, however, religious belief may cause an inner struggle that might sustain an addictive behavior (Faigin, Pargament, & Abu-Raiya, 2014).
-According to the moral incongruence model (Grubbs, Kraus, Perry, Lewczuk, & Gola, 2020; Lewczuk, Glica, Nowakowska, Gola, & Grubbs, 2020; Grubbs, Kraus, & Perry, 2019) emotional and physical distress arises from the contradiction between a person’s moral beliefs and the behavior in which they engage.
+Religious affiliation is apparently another factor that influences addictive behavioral patterns.
+Research indicates that religious belief is often perceived by the general public as a protection or deterrent against risky behaviors and substance and behavioral addictions (see Connery & Devido, 2020; Grubbs & Grant, 2020).
+Religious adolescents and adults are less likely to suffer from substance addictions (Acheampong, Lasopa, Striley & Cottler, 2016; Grim & Grim, 2019; Miller, Davies & Greenwald, 2000).
+In some aspects of life, however, religious belief may be at the root of disturbing inner struggles that can sustain addictive behaviors (Faigin, Pargament & Abu-Raiya, 2014).
+According to the moral incongruence model, emotional and physical distress arises from the contradiction between a person’s moral beliefs and their behaviors (Grubbs, Kraus, Perry, Lewczuk & Gola, 2020; Grubbs, Kraus & Perry, 2019; Lewczuk, Glica, Nowakowska, Gola & Grubbs, 2020).

-For example, there is incongruence between the natural sexual urges of a religious adolescent and the conservative principles endorsed by their religious leaders (e.g., a rabbi) and foundational literature, such as the Bible or the Talmud, in which sexual thoughts and behaviors are discouraged or even condemned.
-Consistent with this incongruence, a recent study on Polish adults with self-perceived behavioral addiction to pornography, internet use, social networking, or online gaming found that religiosity was uniquely, although weakly, connected to pornography addiction, but not to other types of addictive behaviors (Lewczuk, Nowakowska, Lewandowska, Potenza, & Gola, 2021).
-Therefore, we hypothesis that secular youth will report more self-perceived substance and behavioral addiction.
+For example, there can be incongruence between the natural sexual urges of a religious adolescent and the conservative principles endorsed by their religious leaders (e.g., a rabbi) and religious texts, such as the Bible or the Talmud, in which sexual thoughts and behaviors are discouraged or even condemned.
+Related to this incongruence, a recent study of Polish adults with self-perceived behavioral addiction to pornography, internet use, social networking, or online gaming found that religiosity was uniquely, although weakly, connected to pornography addiction, but not to other types of addictive behaviors (Lewczuk, Nowakowska, Lewandowska, Potenza & Gola, 2021).
+Therefore, we hypothesized that secular youth would report more self-perceived substance and behavioral addiction.

-Research indicates that the average age of first substance use is 13–14, which applies mainly to alcohol and illicit substances (Nowak, Papiernik, Mikulska, & Czarkowska-Paczek, 2018).
-Moreover, previous studies have demonstrated that substance use before 16–18 is associated with later substance abuse (Scholes-Balog et al., 2016; Jordan, & Andersen, 2017; Rioux et al., 2018; Brumback, Thompson, Cummins, Brown, & Tapert, 2021).
-In recent systematic review on patterns of substance use among adolescents by Halladay et al., (2020), found that with 71 % of studies comparing clusters based on age, 88 % of which found significant differences demonstrating higher multi-use groups among older age groups.
-With regard to gaming (video game), Müller et al. (2015) study in seven European countries based on 12,938 adolescents between 14 and 17 years (separate prevalence estimates for adolescents aged “14–15 years” and “16–17 years”) found no differences by age.
-In a similar vein, Ustinavičienė et al., (2016) estimates for adolescents aged “13–15 years” and “16–18 years not found differences by age on gaming addiction.
-By gambling, Olason et al., (2011) found on 1.537 Icelandic youth that developmental differences with older age groups more likely to have wagered money on Internet gambling.
-In the context of pornography use in adolescents, Farré and colleagues (2020) found that prevalence increases with older ages.
-Our hypothesis is that older adolescents will report a higher level of substance addiction and sex-related behavior, whereas there will not be any differences based on age for other types of behavioral addiction (gaming, social networks, etc.).
+Research indicates that the average age of first substance use is 13–14-years-old, which applies mainly to alcohol and illegal substances (Nowak, Papiernik, Mikulska & Czarkowska-Paczek, 2018).
+Moreover, previous studies have demonstrated that substance use before 16–18-years-old is associated with substance abuse later in life (Brumback, Thompson, Cummins, Brown & Tapert, 2021; Jordan & Andersen, 2017; Rioux et al., 2018;Scholes-Balog et al., 2016 ).
+Halladay et al. (2020) conducted a systematic review of 70 recent papers studying substance use among adolescents.
+They found that 71 % of the studies compared age-based clusters and that 88 % of these found significant differences between the age groups, with older adolescents demonstrating higher levels of multiple use.
+Müller et al. (2015) performed a study concerning video game addiction in seven European countries that surveyed close to 13,000 adolescents.
+Comparing the clusters of 14–15 and 16–17-year-olds, they found no clear differences in terms of video game use disorders.
+Similarly, Ustinavičienė et al., (2016) found no differences in gaming addiction in her sample of 13–15 year-olds and 16–18 year-olds.
+A study of gambling among 1537 Icelandic youths by Olason et al. (2011) found that older age groups are more likely to bet money online, and Farré and colleagues (2020) found that pornography use increases in older age groups.
+Our hypothesis was that older adolescents would report higher levels of substance addiction and sex-related behavior, whereas there would not be any differences based on age for other types of behavioral addiction (gaming, social networks, etc.).

 Early Maladaptive Schemas